MIT-Emerging-Talent/2024-group-11-cdsp/milestone/milestone_4/README.md

 - **Recent Emission Reduction Programs Data:** Soliciting information on recent emission reduction programs in the food industry to understand their potential influence on waste reduction predictions.
 - **Socio-Cultural Factors Influencing Food Waste:** Requesting data related to socio-cultural factors affecting food waste behaviors in different countries for a more nuanced analysis.
 - **Country-Specific Waste Reduction Strategies:** Seeking information on country-specific waste reduction strategies or policies, including their implementation timelines and observed impacts.
-- **Machine Learning Model Training Data:** If applicable, requesting additional training data for our machine learning model, particularly specific year-wise data, to enhance its predictive capabilities.
+- **Machine Learning Model Training Data:** Requesting additional training data for our machine learning model, to enhance its predictive capabilities.
 - **Environmental Footprint Reduction Metrics:** Seeking data or metrics quantifying the reduction of the environmental footprint achieved through successful waste management practices.
 - **Regional Variations in Consumption Patterns:** Inquiring about data highlighting regional variations in food consumption patterns to improve the accuracy of our waste trend analysis.
 - **Impact Reports from Collective Initiatives:** Requesting reports or studies outlining the impact of collective initiatives on food waste reduction for empirical evidence supporting collaborative efforts.